NrichAI/Chomi-AI/README.md

                    ▼                      ▼
 ┌──────────────────────────┐  ┌───────────────────────────────┐
 │      SOUNDS LIKE ME      │  │            CHOMI               │
-│  Behavioral Signal       │  │   Jungian Application Layer    │
+│  Behavioral Signal       │  │  Jungian Psychology            │
-│  Acquisition Layer       │→→│   Receives OCEAN profile       │
+│  Acquisition Layer       │→→│  Application Layer             │
-│  Music → OCEAN profile   │  │   from first interaction       │
+│  Music → OCEAN profile   │  │  Receives OCEAN profile        │
 └──────────────────────────┘  └───────────────────────────────┘
 ```

-When a user completes a Sounds Like Me assessment, their OCEAN personality profile is available to Chomi from the first interaction — no re-inference, no repetition, no starting from scratch.
+When a user completes a Sounds Like Me assessment, their OCEAN personality profile is available to Chomi from the first interaction — calibrating the Jungian feature set to the individual's psychological profile from the outset.
 Chomi can also operate independently, without prior personality profiling.

 → [NRich Repository](#)
 → [Sounds Like Me Repository](#)